Devs don't get mad because you're asking them to make things accessible.

 - Adam, Paul J.: Building Accessible Buttons with ARIA: A11y Support Series, Deque Blog, 28.09.2016.

-See also the source code of accessible-slick on GitHub. - #26 HTMHell special: tasty buttons, HTMHell, 25.10.2021.
+- #26 HTMHell special: tasty buttons, HTMHell, 25.10.2021.

 - Myers, Ben: How (Not) to Build a Button, Ben Myers, 30.09.2019.